kostiahuryuk/LoopQA/README.md

 ## **Features**
 - **Automated Login**: Automates the login process for the Demo App using predefined credentials.
 - **Data-Driven Testing**: Scenarios are defined in a JSON file, enabling easy addition of new test cases without modifying test scripts.
-- **Cross-Browser Testing**: Supports testing on Chromium, Firefox, and WebKit.
+- **Cross-Browser Testing**: Supports testing on Chromium  (Firefox, and WebKit is disabled in playwright.config.js).
 - **Dynamic Validation**: Verifies tasks, tags, and columns dynamically for different workflows.

 ---